bambooengineering/session-check/README.md

 # Session Check

-A gem that supplies a JS routine to check every 10 sec to see if your session has expired, and boots you to the sign in page if it is.
+A gem that returns you to your application's sign in page when your Devise session expires.

 # Usage